Hope Remains ranch is seeking:

 Commitment (Mentors/Volunteers): A minimum commitment of one afternoon (1.5 hours) is required.
 Mentors and volunteers must also attend a training session prior to starting their role at the ranch.

-Attendance – Once you sign up to participate as a mentor or junior volunteer or general volunteer, you are committed to attend sessions for a term of no less than 3 months.
+Attendance – Once you sign up to participate as a mentor, junior volunteer or general volunteer, you are committed to attend sessions for a term of no less than 3 months.
 Please notify the Volunteer Coordinator if you are unable to work your scheduled day and time, this allows us time to find a substitute.
 Those we serve at Hope Remains depend on you!
 Please remember to record all your hours in the log book provided for you at the ranch.
 Your time is very valuable to us.

 How to get started:

 Complete our Mentor/Volunteer Application.
 Once you’ve completed it, our volunteer coordinator will be in touch with you to schedule an appointment to come for an interview.
 Please call (864-249-3532) or email (email@example.com) for more information about our organization and opportunities available where you can serve.